h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 The threshold for best accuracy changed from .5098 for the first diagnostics model to .7630 for the new model.
 This increase in threshold improved accuracy or the number of correct predictions made as a ratio of all predictions made.
 Note, however, that while the number of FP decreased the number of FN increased.
 We were able to reduce the number of cases that were predicted to falsy default, but in doing so, we increased the number of FN or cases that were predicted not to default and did.

-The takeaway is that there is no win-win, sacrifices need to be made.
-In the case of accuracy, we increased the number of mortgage loans, especially for those who were denied a mortgage because they were predicted to default when in reality they did not.
+The takeaway is that there is no win-win; sacrifices need to be made.
+In the case of accuracy, we increased the number of mortgage loans, especially for those who were denied a mortgage because they were predicted to default when, in reality, they did not.
 However, we also increased the number of cases that should not have been granted a loan and did.
 As a mortgage lender, would you prefer to reduce the number of False Positives or False Negatives?

 10\.
 Exit out of the ROC curve by clicking on the **x** located at the top-right corner of the plot, next to the **Download** option